Families and Kids

 5. Visit the Arizona Heritage Center

-Even native Arizonans will learn something new at Arizona Heritage Center.
+Even Arizonans will learn something new at Arizona Heritage Center.
 This beautiful museum in Papago Park is filled with artifacts that explain the contemporary history of the 48th state.
 You’ll learn about copper mining, agriculture and even how the invention of air conditioning led to the development of metro Phoenix.
 The museum is open to the public Tuesday through Saturday from 10 a.m. to 2 p.m.

 6. Visit the ASU Art Museum